Nick Takes A Look The Sense Herakles Pro, a brand new tank from one of the best brands in the business

 Really weird at first, but with a 5mL tank capacity I see why Sense went this route – they opted for short and stubby over long and tall.
 A wise move in my book, so, kudos to Sense.

 The Herakles Pro has no defects at all, no rough edges, no roughened threads, all the pieces fit together perfectly.
 All the threading on the Herakles Pro is smooth, the seals are tight and perfect.
 The top fill holes are now a bit bigger which is a very nice addition to the Herakles Pro.

-The removable drip tip can be replaced with your favourite 510 drip tips.
+The removable Drip Tips can be replaced with your favourite 510 Drip Tips.
 The best feature to me about the liquid valve juice control is the fact that the Herakles Pro does not say on the tank the infamous “On-Off” that the Herakles Plus said.

 One last plus to the Herakles Pro is the fact that the Pro has it’s own, custom coils but Herakles Plus coils are still 100% compatible.
 It’s that kind of thinking that wins you customers and awards, and I’m glad Sense is still thinking with its head on straight in this regard.

 I didn’t test the 1.8ohm MTL (Mouth To Lung) coil because I only sub-ohm vape, so I will only be talking about the 0.4ohm coil.
 With that out of the way, let us continue.
 After cleaning of the Herakles Pro tank I primed the 0.4ohm coil with some 120 Cream Pop eJuice and then put the Herakles Pro together and filled the tank with ease, thanks to the larger juice slots up top.